MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 end
 ```

-Then execute this script to get the avrage records that fell the vlf
+Execute this script to retrieve the average records that filled the VLF.

-by the way run this script to get the current file growth of the transaction log file
+By the way, run this script to check the current file growth of the transaction log file.

 ```sql
 USE ProdDB